-Besides his duties as a public official Smallwood engaged in other important activities.
-He was a founder and first president of the Maryland chapter of the Sons of the Cincinnati, an organization of regular officer veterans.
-Smallwood was also a member of the Alexandria, Virginia, Masonic Lodge, a distinction he shared with George Washington, and was active in the affairs of Durham Parish Episcopal Church.
+Smallwood was a founder and first president of the Maryland chapter of the Sons of the Cincinnati, an organization of regular officer veterans.
+He was also a member of the Alexandria, Virginia Masonic Lodge, and was active in the affairs of Durham Parish Episcopal Church.

-580 Taylor Ave, Annapolis MD 21401
+580 Taylor Ave., Annapolis MD 21401